Allergies are becoming increasingly commonplace and around 44% of adults in the UK have at least one allergy.

 There may be some other causes of your allergy symptoms within the home:

 - Pet allergy – If you have a pet allergy then you may find your symptoms are worse in your home if you have a pet.
 This is due to the animal dander collecting indoors.

-- Mould allergy – spores of mould can trigger an allergy.
+- Mold allergy – spores of mold can trigger an allergy.

 - House dust – a mixture of components which can cause allergies.

 - Pollen – it can get indoors too and trigger your hayfever allergy.